DNA barcoding: Marker selection

-Reference libraries and bioinformatics
+Reference libraries

 Reference libraries are used for the taxonomic identification, also called annotation, of sequences obtained from barcoding or metabarcoding.
 These databases contain the DNA barcodes assigned to previously identified taxa.
 Most reference libraries do not cover all species within an organism group, and new entries are continually created.
 In the case of macro- and many microorganisms (such as algae), these reference libraries require detailed documentation (sampling location and date, person who collected it, image, etc.) and authoritative taxonomic identification of the voucher specimen, as well as submission of sequences in a particular format.
 However, such standards are fulfilled for only a small number of species.
 The process also requires the storage of voucher specimens in museum collections, herbaria and other collaborating institutions.
 Both taxonomically comprehensive coverage and content quality are important for identification accuracy.
 In the microbial world, there is no DNA information for most species names, and many DNA sequences cannot be assigned to any Linnaean binomial.
 Several reference databases exist depending on the organism group and the genetic marker used.
 There are smaller, national databases (e.g. FinBOL), and large consortia like the International Barcode of Life Project (iBOL).

 BOLD

-Launched in 2007, the Barcode of Life Data System (BOLD) is one of the biggest databases, containing about 780 000 BINs (Barcode Index Numbers) in 2022.
+Launched in 2007, the Barcode of Life Data System (BOLD) is one of the biggest databases, containing about 780,000 BINs (Barcode Index Numbers) in 2022.
 It is a freely accessible repository for the specimen and sequence records for barcode studies, and it is also a workbench aiding the management, quality assurance and analysis of barcode data.
 The database mainly contains BIN records for animals based on the COI genetic marker.
 For plant identification, BOLD accepts sequences from matK and rbcL.